fredilarsen/OrigoSmokeDetector/examples/OrigoMqtt/README.md

 Further antenna recommendations are welcome, please contribute.

-TODO: Add Fritzing diagram and picture

-TODO: Add time sync and use UTC instead of millis
+TODO: Add time sync and use UTC instead of millis when publishing